praetorian-inc/gcloud-lockdown/README.md

 ## Design

 Why bash scripts?
 We thought it is most instructive to run commands in an interactive way by pasting individual `gcloud` commands.
 Ansible was considered, but it doesn't have support for many of the project/organization commands so it would be a lot of shell commands.
+Terraform is great for immutable infrastructure where all assets are controlled by Terraform, but it does not play well with mutations or mixed managed/unmanaged resources.
+Further, gcloud and Ansible lend themselves nicely to stepping through commands one at a time.
 We hope to add Terraform modules, Deployment Manager templates and an Ansible playbooks for running the tests in time.
 Contributions welcome!

 ### Terraform